 Appointment under Future Directors Programme

-The Board of Transpower is a participant in The Treasury's Future Directors programme, an initiaitve designed to increase diversity on state sector boards and strengthen the pipeline of aspiring leadings in the private and public sectors.
+The Board of Transpower is a participant in the IOD's Future Directors programme, an initiative designed to increase diversity on state sector boards and strengthen the pipeline of aspiring leadings in the private and public sectors.